djipco/webmidi/website/api/classes/Input.md

 **Attributes**: async

-Destroys the `Input` by remove all listeners, emptying the `channels` array and unlinking the MIDI subsystem.
+Destroys the `Input` by removing all listeners, emptying the `channels` array and unlinking the MIDI subsystem.